 I have been working with the primary printing vendor over the past few months.
 He is as excited as I am with the possibility of the successful launch of this project and willing to do whatever he can to help the project be successful.

 I have organized a team of friends and family, who genuinely believe in this project to support the development of the Kickstarter video and website as well as helping to package and ship the completed games.
 The support they have provided has been integral in getting the project to this point.

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

 One copy of the Drive and Survive board game branded as a Kickstarter launched product, a certificate of appreciation recognizing you as a Kickstarter contributor, personal attribution on a contributors website.
-You may opt out of the attribution page or provide a non-identifying attribution (e.g., Kickstarter screen name, first name plus last initial, initials plus city and/or state).Estimated delivery:Ships within the US only
+You may opt out of the attribution page or provide a non-identifying attribution (e.g., Kickstarter screen name, first name plus last initial, initials plus city and/or state).Estimated delivery:Only ships to: United States

 - (45 days)